hathuwic/RITMO_Movesense_DataLogger/README.md

 Based on version 1.4 from Movesense, therefore this includes the option to download logged data from devices as raw SBEM files, as well as JSON.

 Currently only supports logging of IMU at 208Hz and ECG at 500Hz.
-Other combinations of sensors can be added in res ➔ values ➔ strings.xml (delimited by :)(requires rebuild of app from source code).
+Other combinations of sensors can be added in res ➔ values ➔ strings.xml.
+Individual paths must be separated by the : delimiter character.
+This requires a rebuild of the app from the source code, which in turn requires [Android Studio](https://developer.android.com/studio).